The Student Researcher(s)

 The student researcher is responsible for all aspects of the research project including enlisting the aid of any required supervisory adults (Adult Sponsor, Qualified Scientist, etc.), obtaining necessary approvals (SRC, IRB, etc.), following the Rules & Guidelines of the Intel ISEF, and performing the experimentation, engineering, data analysis, etc.

 An Adult Sponsor may be a teacher, parent, professor, and/or other professional scientist in whose lab the student is working.
-This individual must have a solid background in science and should have close contact with the student during the course of the project.
+An Adult Sponsor should be knowledgeable in the area of the student's research and should have close contact with the student during the course of the project.

 The Adult Sponsor is responsible for working with the student to evaluate any possible risks involved in order to ensure the health and safety of the student conducting the research and the humans and/or animals involved in the study.
-The Adult Sponsor must review the student’s Student Checklist (1A) and Research Plan to certify that that: a) experimentation is within local, state, and Federal laws and Intel ISEF rules; b) forms are completed by other required adults; and c) criteria for the Qualified Scientist adhere to those set forth below.
+The Adult Sponsor must review the student’s Student Checklist (1A) and Research Plan/ Project Summary to ensure that: a) experimentation follows local, state, and Federal laws and Intel ISEF rules; b) forms are completed by other required adults; and c) criteria for the Qualified Scientist adhere to those set forth below.

 The Adult Sponsor must be familiar with the regulations that govern potentially dangerous research as they apply to a specific student project.
-These may include chemical and equipment usage, experimental techniques, research involving human and/or vertebrate animals, and cell cultures, microorganisms, or animal tissues.
+These may include chemical and equipment usage, experimental techniques, research involving human and/or vertebrate animals, cell cultures, microorganisms, or animal tissues.
 Some experiments involve procedures or materials that are regulated by state, federal or non-U.S. national laws.
-If not thoroughly familiar with the regulations, the Adult Sponsor should help the student enlist the aid of a Qualified Scientist.
+If not thoroughly familiar with the regulations, the Adult Sponsor should help the student enlist the aid of a Qualified Scientist and/or a Designated Supervisor.

 The Adult Sponsor is responsible for ensuring the student’s research is eligible for entry in the Intel ISEF.